-What You Need to Know About English Language and Literature Professor
+What Do English Language and Literature Professor Do?

-A Day in the Life of an English Language & Literature Professor
+Daily Life Of an English Language & Literature Professor

-These are the skills English Language and Literature Professors say are the most useful in their careers:
+Below is a list of the skills most English Language and Literature Professors say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.